-1.46.
+1.44.
 The Licensing Authority will only take into account relevant representations related to gambling and the three Licensing Objectives.
-The existence of a planning permission or building regulation approval for a premises or activity associated with gambling shall not be taken into account by the Licensing Authority in determining a Premises Licence application.
+The existence of a planning permission or building regulation approval for a premises or activity associated with gambling shall not be taken into account by the Licensing Authority in determining a Premises Licence application and any decision shall not constrain any later decision by the Authority under the law relating to planning or building.
 Similarly, the existence of a gambling licence shall not prejudice the consideration of any planning or building regulation application related to a gambling activity or premises.
+The Licensing Authority does, however, strongly recommend that planning permission is sought prior to submitting an application in order to avoid disappointment